connorads/lockbot/README.md

 The API is secured using basic access authentication.

-- `/lbtoken` Learn about Lockbot API Tokens 💡
+- `/lbtoken` Learn about Lockbot API access tokens 💡
-- `/lbtoken new` Generate a new Lockbot API Token 🎫
+- `/lbtoken new` Generate a new Lockbot API access token 🎫

-Each token is scoped to the Slack `team` and `channel` they were created in and to the `user` who created them.
+Each access token is scoped to the Slack `team` and `channel` they were created in and to the `user` who created them.

 ## Contributing